 You do know this is a 571 hp V12, right?
 Besides, enquiring about running costs seems a touch vulgar here.
 If you have to ask, darling…

-Fittingly, Matt LeBlanc made no mention of the Dawn’s appetite for super unleaded in his review.
+Fittingly, James May made no mention of the Dawn’s appetite for super unleaded in his review.
 Us?
 We couldn’t even scrape the official 20mpg, despite a varied test-route that included plenty of motorway cruising.
 CO2 emissions of 330g/km put the Rolls in the top bracket for car tax, meaning you pay £1,100 in the first year and £505 a year thereafter.